kelno/analog-brain/README.md

 # Deploy in GitHub pages

-Make sure the base is correct in vite.config.js
+1 - Make sure the base is correct in vite.config.js
+2 - Run:
 ```bash
 cd analog-brain-tool
 npm run deploy
 ```

-Might need to run it in a terminal that allows prompting for ssh key password, such as git bash.
+(You might need to run it in a terminal that allows prompting for ssh key password, such as git bash.)